tototomate123/tuwunel/docs/development/hot_reload.md

-As mentioned in the requirements section, if you happen to have some linker issues, try using the `-fuse-ld=` rustflag and specify mold or gold in all the `rustflags` definitions in the top level Cargo.toml, and please let us know in the [conduwuit Matrix room][7] the problem. mold can be installed typically through your distro, and gold is provided by the binutils package.
+As mentioned in the requirements section, if you happen to have some linker issues, try using the `-fuse-ld=` rustflag and specify mold or gold in all the `rustflags` definitions in the top level Cargo.toml, and please let us know in the [Tuwunel Matrix room][7] the problem. mold can be installed typically through your distro, and gold is provided by the binutils package.

 It's possible a helper script can be made to do all of this, or most preferably